 Our results showed that an autonomy-supportive work environment related negatively to employee ill-being and psychological need frustration, which in turn was positively associated with employee ill-being.
 Of main interest, the association between work environment and basic psychological need frustration was moderated by mindfulness, such that at higher levels of mindfulness, this relation was weaker (albeit still significant).
 Last, mindfulness related negatively to employee's work ill-being even after controlling for work climate and need frustration, indicating that it plays a powerful, direct role in protecting against work ill-being.
-Overall, these findings suggest that mindfulness is positively related to work adjustment and can act as a partial buffer against nonsupportive work environments by mitigating their need frustration effects.
+Overall, Fig. 4 Moderation effect of mindfulness on the relation between managerial autonomy support and need frustration.
+High and low values are 1 standard deviation above and below the mean, respectively these findings suggest that mindfulness is positively related to work adjustment and can act as a partial buffer against nonsupportive work environments by mitigating their need frustration effects.
 Importantly, although mindfulness may serve as a protective factor, it does not eliminate the negative consequences of a nonsupportive work environment.